TinoBops24/wardrobe-rescue/ReadMe.md

 Rather than presenting users with a standard product grid, the platform recommends curated outfit bundles with explainable AI scoring.
 Users can see why each bundle suits their style, budget, and occasion.

-The system was built with ASP.NET Core 9.0, Firebase Firestore, Firebase Authentication, and Google Gemini AI.
+The system is built using ASP.NET Core 9.0 Razor Pages, Firebase Firestore, Firebase Authentication, and the Google Gemini 2.5 Flash API for AI-assisted outfit recommendations.

 ---